 Please note that the OpenGL subsystem upgrade is a lock-step update involving file collisions and blockers.
 This means that a few packages need to be upgraded consecutively during a single emerge run, and during that process the OpenGL support may become temporarily broken.
 If the upgrade is interrupted, your system may require manual attention.

 For most of our users, a regular @world upgrade should be sufficient:

-# emerge -vDu @world
+root # emerge -vDu @world

 However, please make sure that FEATURES=collision-protect is not enabled during the world upgrade.
 It involves replacing some of externally created symlinks with package files.
 FEATURES=protect-owned (enabled by default) is fine.
 If you don't want to disable FEATURES=collision-protect world-upgrade-wide, please see below for manual upgrade method.

 If one desires to perform the upgrade stand-alone (without upgrading other packages), he needs to pass all installed packages from the following list to emerge:

 For example, the following command may be used to commence a manual update: